Could You Be Affected by the M.A.D Mobile Dating App Image Breach?

 1.5 million

-What do we know about the M.A.D Mobile dating app image breach claim?
+What do we know about the M.A.D Mobile dating app image breach?

 • Sensitive images, including those sent in private messages and even content removed by moderators, were left openly accessible on the internet.